fleizean/workflow-timer/CONTRIBUTING.md

-# Contributing to Workflow Timer
+# Contributing to Workflow

-First off, thank you for considering contributing to Workflow Timer! 🎉
+First off, thank you for considering contributing to Workflow! 🎉

 ## How Can I Contribute?